mguidi/asyncop/README.md

     	}
 	}

-and then execute the operation inside an Activity or a Fragment
+Execute the operation inside an Activity or a Fragment

 	public class MyActivity extends ActionBarActivity implements AsyncOpCallback, View.OnClickListener {